How to Stop “Fixing” Non-Existent Marketing Problems

 The old adages about not judging a book by its cover, ASSUMEing, or getting fooled by appearances are all true.
 Your marketing copy should reflect this sentiment.
 That is, the tone and word choice should not be decided upon by committee or popular trends.

-The two most important factors for churning out copy that sells are knowledge of audience, and knowledge of product.
-If you have a good grasp of both, then you need not worry about the opinions of outsiders.
+The two most important factors for churning out copy that sells are first, knowledge of audience and second, knowledge of product.
+If your copywriter(s) have a good grasp of both, then you need not worry about the opinions of outsiders.

 … which I have to assume is intentional.
 You simply don’t grow into a $10 billion company by forgetting to update your website… right?

-What marketing problem did you “solve” for a company only to find out you were spectacularly wrong?
-Let me know on Twitter @DevaneyMkedev.
+What marketing problem did you “solve” for a company only to later discover that you were spectacularly wrong?